Snowda/LIS2DH/README.md

 Library was uncomplete and no working.
 Not updated since 2014.
 I'm updating it to make it a fully working library for LIS2DH.
 Actually the library is supporting most of the register configuration in raw mode and user friendly mode.
+* Motion / Acceleration / Force feature tested and working
+* Tilt feature tested and working
+* 6D position feature tested and working
 Have fun with It !

-The functions related to Clicks detection and 6D/4D positionning are not fully documented due to the really poor quality of the ST Datasheet.
+The functions related to Clicks detection are not fully documented due to the really poor quality of the ST Datasheet.
 I don't think I already had such uncompleted and badly written document.
 So any help on these feature is welcome.